 AGGIES COMMIT MINI-GRANTS FOR INNOVATIVE PROGRAMMING

 This award is funded by the provost office in support of the Aggies Commit initiative.
 Grants up to $2,000 will be awarded to graduate student organizations presenting the most innovative, high-impact experiences or activities.
-Organizations are eligible to receive this grant a maximum of two times per project. *Attention: A second round of applications for the 2016 award has been opened.
-Please submit all applications to email@example.com by December 5, 2016 to be considered for funding for the 2016-2017 academic year.
+Organizations are eligible to receive this grant a maximum of two times per project.
+Applications for the 2018-2019 Academic Year will be accepted until November 14, 2018.
+Please submit all applications to email@example.com.

 Purpose: To encourage development of new or enhancement of existing activities/events/ awards sponsored by TAMU graduate student organizations (GSOs) that provide high-impact learning or professional development opportunities for graduate student participants.
 “Aggies Commit” is a institution-wide effort that supports high-impact practices in learning and professional development.
 By definition, these experiences are effortful, help students build relationships with faculty and peers, provide rich and frequent feedback, help students apply what they are learning, and provide opportunities for students to reflect on the professional they are becoming.